 The increasing number of addicted young people is a result of the fact that typical therapeutic centres cannot manage the problem.
 Until now, the therapeutic offer has been directed primarily at adults.

-Few treatment programs are tailored to the needs of the young people.
+Few treatment programmes are tailored to the needs of the young people.
 In general, adolescents are treated worse during therapy compared to adults, largely due to the need for proper care.
-Of the small number of treatment programs available to young people, most do not offer drugs for opioid addiction.
+Of the small number of treatment programmes available to young people, most do not offer drugs for opioid addiction.
 Currently, <25% of adolescents and young adults identified as having an opioid addiction are treated pharmacologically; for persons under 18, <2% receive medication for addiction treatment.
-Adult programs often fail to address and manage the critical developmental sensitivity of the young people.
+Adult programmes often fail to address and manage the critical developmental sensitivity of the young people.

 Need help?
 Read the guide for parents on our blog: Teenage drug addiction.
 How to help and not harm?

 The Kusnacht Practice specialists will take care of your problem discreetly, professionally and with full commitment.